bpesquet/bpesquet.github.io/content/teaching/projects.md

 draft: false
 ---

-The following projects are being used in some of my courses:
+The following projects are being used in some of my courses.

 - [pyfit](https://github.com/bpesquet/pyfit) is a minimalist neural networks library built on a tiny autodifferention engine.